 gibil create

 The core command.
-Generates SSH keys, creates a Hetzner VM, attaches a cloud-init script, and waits until the server is ready to use.
+Generates SSH keys, creates a server on your chosen provider (Hetzner or Vultr), attaches a cloud-init script, and waits until the box is ready to use.

 Usage